ICB And NATED Courses

 What Are ICB Courses?

-ICB Courses are created by the Institute of Certified Bookkeepers.
+ICB Courses are developed by the Institute of Certified Bookkeepers.
 These are management and business courses that are recognised nationally and internationally.
 ICB only administers the exams, tests, and assignments.
-If you would like to get support and textbooks, you have to apply at a training provider like Matric College.
+The Institute administers the exams, tests, and assignments, while support, study materials, and textbooks are provided by accredited training providers such as Matric College.

 What Can You Do With An ICB Qualification?